TGM-HIT/syt5-gek1051-mobile-application-budgeteer/README.md

 | Lengsteiner Daniel 	| https://github.com/DanielLengsteiner 	| B-Meise             	|
 | Lujic Fabio        	| https://github.com/flujic            	| Product Owner       	|

+## Technical Document

+You can find our technical Document about the project with this link to [Overleaf](https://www.overleaf.com/project/65f41d465a6e99a691ac9d7f)

 ## Contact

 For further questions feel free to write an email to the following email address: